sparkflows/sparkflows-docs/docs/user-guide/git-integration/import-project.rst

 - Select ``IMPORT FROM GLOBAL REPO``.
 - Select the ``Branch``.
-- Provide root folder path(if not added it will get link with path added in config) and click button next to it to load projects.
+- Provide root folder path and click the button next to it to load the projects within the path

-- You will get the project list of the selected branch and provided root folder path.
+   If there is no root folder path provided it will get linked with the path added in the git configurations

+- Provide description of the project.
 - Select the ``Project``.
-- Provide description of the project.
 - Click on the ``CREATE``.

 Selected Project will get created.